 In an email to the community, the local JCRC suggested that recipients follow a link to a National Public Radio listing of candidate positions on gun control.
 Of course, Democrats support nearly every form of gun control, effective or not, meaningful or symbolic.

-The content and timing of the email was grotesque.
+The content and timing of the email were grotesque.
 It was as shameless as it was unnecessary in a one-party state where Jews already vote Democratic like lemmings.

 The JCRC chose to ignore the rich tradition of Jewish literature, philosophy, ethics and even Torah, from which it might have drawn inspiration to commemorate the solemnity of the tragedy and give solace to the community.
 Instead, it chose to stand egregiously on 11 corpses and transform their deaths into an issue of gun control.
 And that issue is conveniently linked to a website that advocates for Democrats.